passionate-code/dockerized_app/README.md

 # Services in docker-compose.yml #

 1) backend_expressjs
-The back-end service (Node JS) will be build using configuration in ./api/Dockerfile.
+The back-end service (Node JS) will be build using configuration in ./api/Dockerfile and docker-compose.yml.
 The service can be accessed using this link after it is started: http://localhost:9000

 2) frontend_reactjs
-The front-end service (React JS) will be build using configuration in ./client/Dockerfile.
+The front-end service (React JS) will be build using configuration in ./client/Dockerfile and docker-compose.yml.
 The service can be accessed using this link after it is started: http://localhost:3000

 3) mongo
-The database service (MongoDB) will be build using configuration in Dockerfile.
+The database service (MongoDB) will be build using configuration in Dockerfile and docker-compose.yml.

 4) mongo-express
 The UI for mongoDB will be build using configuration in docker-compose.yml.
 The service can be accessed using this link after it is started: http://localhost:8081

+# Initialised MongoDB #

+The mongo-init.js was used to initialise a database called mindswiss and create collection called sites in that db.
+The sites collection is then prepopulated with documents that contain data about websites that will be monitored such as name, url, date updated and status code attributes.

 ### Demo ###